SAP-samples/sme-partner-reference-application/Tutorials/2-Develop-Core-Application.md

 > Copy the [Tutorial Initial Data](../Applications/author-readings/db/data/) into your project.

-## Add Localization Content

-You can add language specific content by adding standard properties files to your project in corresponding i18n folders.
-In CAP projects these are distributed to different locations depending on where the texts are added.
-Have also a look into the [CAP i18n Guide](https://cap.cloud.sap/docs/guides/i18n).

-The project structure looks roughly like this:

-- `/app/authorreadingmanager/webapp/i18n` to annotate user interface elements
-- `/db/i18n` to annotate entity models
-- `/srv/i18n` to annotate service definitions

-> Copy the [Tutorial i18n Files](../Applications/author-readings/db/i18n/) into your project.

 ## Define Services

 After you have defined the entity model a set of [CAP Services](https://cap.cloud.sap/docs/guides/providing-services) must be defined to add business logic and external APIs to the application.
 All service definitions must be located in the `/srv` folder.
 Therefore create a new file `/srv/service-models.cds`.

 > Copy the [Service Definition](../Applications/author-readings/srv/service-models.cds) into your project.

+## Add Localization Content

+Language specific content such as labels and texts are stored in properties-files in i18n-folders.

+Our app is based on the CAP default settings:
+- All labels used in the entity model, service model and the web application are stored in `i18n.properties` files in folder `./db/i18n`.
+- All system message texts are store in `messages.properties` files in folder `./srv/i18n`.

+For non-default languages just append the ISO-code of the language to the file name, for example `i18n_de.properties` and `messages_de.properties`.

+> Copy the tutorial i18n files](../Applications/author-readings/db/i18n/) into your project.

 ## Create Business Logic